hmjahid/mailhog-smtp-server-deployment/README.md

 # MailHog SMTP Server Deployment
-Deploying MailHog in a Docker Container or a Kubernetes Cluster
+Deploying MailHog SMTP Server in a Docker Container or a Kubernetes Cluster